-Table 3.1: Statistical Summary

 The statistical summary provided quantitative insights into market behavior.
 Price statistics showed a mean of $156.23, a median of $142.15, and a standard deviation of $89.45, indicating significant price variation across stocks.
 Return statistics revealed a mean daily return of 0.12% with a standard deviation of 1.45%.
 Volume statistics showed an average daily volume of 2.3 million shares, with significant skewness (2.45).

 These findings had important implications for my strategy development.
-The clear regime identification and volatility clustering suggested I needed adaptive trading strategies that could adjust to changing market conditions.
+The clear regime identification and volatility clustering suggested that I needed adaptive trading strategies that could adjust to changing market conditions.
 The strong correlations between technical indicators supported the use of combined indicator approaches, while the weak fundamental correlations suggested focusing on technical analysis for short-term trading decisions.

 The analysis of top performers highlighted the importance of liquidity and consistent volume patterns in achieving superior returns.
 The statistical properties of returns and volatility provided valuable inputs for position sizing and risk management.
 The regime-dependent performance characteristics suggested the need for dynamic strategy parameters that could adapt to varying market conditions.